Vera Brezhneva

+During her career, she achieved international success in Eastern Europe and the Baltic countries, and is a winner of ZD Awards.
+In 2016, she received the International Music Prize "Big Apple Music Awards" in the category "Best Eastern European Artist" and special award for charitable activities "Person" in New York City.
+She has performed several times at the Laima Rendezvous music festival in the Latvian city of Jurmala.
+Brezhneva is also a United Nations Goodwill Ambassador.

 Early life

 Vera Brezhneva was born on 3 February 1982 in Dniprodzerzhynsk, in the Ukrainian SSR of the Soviet Union.
 Her father, Viktor, worked in a chemical factory.
 Her mother, Tamara, a medical school graduate, worked in the same factory as Brezhneva's father.
 She has three sisters; one older sister named Halyna, and younger twins Nastya and Vika.
 She bought a flat for her parents in Boryspil, a town close to Kyiv.
-The father of Brezhneva's daughter, Sonia, is Vitaliy Voychenko, to whom Brezhneva was married to for a few years.
-She earned a degree by correspondence from the faculty of economics of the Dnepropetrovsk Institute of Railway Engineering.
+The father of Brezhneva's daughter, Sonia, is Vitaliy Voychenko, to whom Brezhneva was married for a few years.
+She earned a degree by correspondence from the faculty of economics of the Dnipropetrovsk Institute of Railway Engineering.

 Career

-2002–2007: Nu Virgos (also known as "VIA Gra")
+2002–2007: Nu Virgos girl group ("VIA Gra")

 In 2002, Brezhneva was invited to a casting organised to find a girl to replace Alena Vinnitskaya in the group Nu Virgos, in which she succeeded.
 In January 2003, Nu Virgos started performing in the new lineup; Nadiya, Anna and Vera, that, due to its massive popularity, gained the name of "the golden line up".

 In July 2007, Brezhneva decided to take a break from the band.
 In December 2007, an official announcement was made stating that she was leaving Nu Virgos.
 She was then replaced in the group by Tatiana Kotova.